hamdi4-beep/design-system/README.md

 # Design System (Work-In-Progress)

 ## Overview
-A personal playground that's tailored completely to my preferences.
-It's a collection of various UI components I've built to find unique ways that allows users to interact with elements.
+A personal playground that's tailored to my preferences.
+It's a tool I've built to arrange UI components so I can iterate over various ways of interactivity which helps me discover new ideas I can implement in other projects.